cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

     // validator node.
     spawnTime: Timestamp

+    // the hash of the consumer chain pre-CCV genesis state, i.e.,
-    // the hash of the genesis state for the consumer chain;
+    // the genesis state except the consumer CCV module genesis state;
-    // the full genesis state MAY be disseminated off-chain
+    // the pre-CCV genesis state MAY be disseminated off-chain
     genesisHash: [byte]
   }
   ```